-In the event of an acute illness, PA learners are expected to notify the following contacts by email as well as phone, (as email can be unreliable at times):
+In the event of an acute illness, PA learners are expected to notify the following contacts by email as well as phone:

-The clinical preceptor

-The site Medical Affairs office (if relevant)

-The Clinical Course Director

-The BScPA Program Office and relevant faculty members (during Residential Block)
+- The clinical preceptor - The site Medical Affairs office (if relevant) - The Clinical Course Director (via email) - The BScPA Program Office (via email) and relevant faculty members (during Campus Block). - If a student has tested positive for COVID, they are to contact Sharona Kanofsky (via email) as soon as possible.